javascript-tutorial/cs.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 (1234)(56789)!
 ```

 And in the original example `pattern:^(\w+\s?)*$` we may want to forbid backtracking in `pattern:\w+`.
 That is: `pattern:\w+` should match a whole word, with the maximal possible length.
-There's no need to lower the repetitions count in `pattern:\w+` or to split it into two words `pattern:\w+\w+` and so on.
+There's no need to lower the repetitions count in `pattern:\w+`, try to split it into two words `pattern:\w+\w+` and so on.

 Modern regular expression engines support possessive quantifiers for that.
-Regular quantifiers become possessive if we add `pattern:+` after them.
-That is, we use `pattern:\d++` instead of `pattern:\d+` to stop `pattern:+` from backtracking.

-Possessive quantifiers are in fact simpler than "regular" ones.
-They just match as many as they can, without any backtracking.
-The search process without backtracking is simpler.
+They are like greedy ones, but don't backtrack (so they are actually simpler than regular quantifiers).

 There are also so-called "atomic capturing groups" - a way to disable backtracking inside parentheses.

-...But the bad news is that, unfortunately, in JavaScript they are not supported.
+Unfortunately, in JavaScript they are not supported.
+But there's another way.

-We can emulate them though using a "lookahead transform".

 ### Lookahead to the rescue!

-So we've come to real advanced topics.
-We'd like a quantifier, such as `pattern:+` not to backtrack, because sometimes backtracking makes no sense.
+We can prevent backtracking using lookahead.

-The pattern to take as many repetitions of `pattern:\w` as possible without backtracking is: `pattern:(?=(\w+))\1`.
-Of course, we could take another pattern instead of `pattern:\w`.
+The pattern to take as much repetitions of `pattern:\w` as possible without backtracking is: `pattern:(?=(\w+))\1`.

-That may seem odd, but it's actually a very simple transform.

 Let's decipher it:
 - Lookahead `pattern:?=` looks forward for the longest word `pattern:\w+` starting at the current position.
 - The contents of parentheses with `pattern:?=...` isn't memorized by the engine, so wrap `pattern:\w+` into parentheses.
 Then the engine will memorize their contents
 - ...And allow us to reference it in the pattern as `pattern:\1`.